-It began with the women in orange led to their arrest.
+FIFA’s allegations against the women in orange led to their arrest.
 FIFA cited the Merchandise Marks Act which prevents companies from “deriv[ing] special promotion benefit from [an] event, without the prior authority of the organizer of such event.”